ETF calculator: That's how much you earn with your savings plan | easily calculate ETF - Breaking Latest News

 One advantage of ETFs is that, like stocks, they can be traded on the stock exchange.
 That means you can buy or sell shares at any time.

-ETFs can represent different sectors, countries or indices.
-For example, if you are in a DAX-ETF invests, you invest in the 40 largest companies in Germany.
+ETFs can track different industries, countries or indices.
+For example, if you are in a Dax-ETF invests, you invest in the 40 largest companies in Germany.
 So you can choose an ETF that best suits your investment strategy.

 With an ETF you have an easy way to benefit from economic growth and to invest your money regularly in stocks without a lot of time and knowledge in order to build up long-term assets.
 So you are not dependent on your pension in old age.